Assyria in the Bible

 "It's the king of Assyria and all of his arrogance!
 He will rise over all of the river's channels and run over all of its banks.
 He will sweep on into Judah, overflowing as he passes through, like flood waters reaching up to a person's neck.
 His outstretched wings will flow as wide as your land, O Immanuel!"

-O Assyria, the rod of my anger, the staff in their hand is my indignation.
+Alas! for Assyria, the rod of mine anger, - Yea, the very staff in their hand, is, my displeasure:

 I send Assyria against a godless nation